 As is often the case in a small city, Rockport doesn't have a public transportation system that people use for their commute.

-The citizens of Rockport are slightly less educated than the national average of 21.84% for the average city or town: 14.97% of adults in Rockport have a bachelor's degree or advanced degree
+The percentage of adults in Rockport with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.97% of adults in Rockport have a bachelor's degree or advanced degree.

 The per capita income in Rockport in 2022 was $31,386, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $125,544 for a family of four.
 However, Rockport contains both very wealthy and poor people as well.